 Nepalese people do believe that if a cat crosses the road then your day is cursed, and also nothing will happen right.
 This belief is also applicable to other animals, too.
 If this event happens to people, they put something on the road or throw something away from that same line that the animal has crossed the road.
 This is also a superstitious belief among Nepalese people.

 30. If you sneeze, I’ll stop for a few minutes

 This fact is a superstitious one.
 If someone sneezes while another person is about to go somewhere then the person should wait for 10-15 minutes otherwise his day will be cursed and all his work will not happen as thought.
 Just imagine if someone(one or more) has had a family member who’s suffering from a common cold what will happen to their outdoor visit or such sorts of activity?

 31. What’s Namaste all about

-Nepalese people’s greeting is to put their palm together and bow their forehead and say Namaste.
+Nepalese people’s greeting is to put their palms together and bow their forehead and say Namaste.